 If you’ve noticed that your skin is dry, scaly, or red when you’re out in the cold, you’re likely experiencing winter itch (also known as “pruritus hiemalis”).
 This skin disease is commonly triggered by cooler temperatures, and it usually appears on your legs.

-While it may seem an inevitable part of the season changes, winter itch can be prevented and treated.
-With some easy at-home changes and routines, you can take care of your skin and perhaps enjoy winter just a little bit more!
+While it may seem to be an inevitable part of the seasonal change, winter itch can be prevented and treated.
+With some easy at-home changes and routines, you can take care of your skin and enjoy winter just a little bit more!

 Symptoms of winter itch include:

 Winter itch can affect any part of the body except the hands, feet, face, or scalp.
 It’s most frequently found in patches on your legs — the inner thighs, knee pits, calves, and ankles – and seems to flare up more at night and when you change clothes.

 While winter itch is sometimes referred to as “winter rash,” it’s not actually accompanied by a rash, unlike some other common skin diseases.